Asda Story: Gameplay

+Development and release

+Asda Story is based on Mikku Mikku Online, a commercially failed MMORPG in 2007.
+The game was launched in 2008.

 Reception

-MMORPG.com rated Asda Story as "Acceptable", praising the game's smooth running, the in-game link to the web based Games Campus, and the Soul Mate game mechanic.
-The user interface, sound and graphics were deemed average.
-Criticisms included the reliance on the item mall, with the best items requiring real world purchase.
 MMOHuts.com rated Asda Story as "Good" (3/5) praising the game's unique "Soul Mate" system but criticizing the game's Recycled monster animations and few playable classes.

 The name got confused reactions in the United Kingdom, as there is a large supermarket chain also called Asda.

+Legacy

+The developer announced a revamped version of the game titled Asda R. A beta test took place in 2011.